Finally, get your oven sparkling clean with this step by step tutorial for how to clean oven glass, including those stubborn interior stains!

 Here is what I was working with (don’t judge!)

 First, you’ll see screws on the inside of the door-depending on the brand of oven you may need a special tool to open it which you can easily find at any hardware store.
-I recommend taking a picture of your screw and showing them at the store so they can direct you to the proper tool-I’ve seen star shaped screws, square, etc.
+I recommend taking a picture of your screw and showing them at the store so they can direct you to the proper tool-I’ve seen star-shaped screws, square, etc. *Update 2018-a reader comment below mentioned someone breaking their oven glass trying to remove it with the screw method, so I recommend trying the hack method first if possible to avoid undue risk!*

-If you don’t want to go through the trouble of opening the door or if you’re like me and your interior glass isn’t terribly dirty you can go the “hack” route.
+If you don’t want to go through the trouble of opening it or if you’re like me and your interior glass isn’t terribly dirty you can go the “hack” route.
 Open the bottom drawer of your oven and feel along the bottom edge-there are openings along there.

-Using a coat hangar or as I did-a long random wooden skewer-attach a scouring pad, wet rag, or sponge to the end and stick it up in there to clean it out.
+Using a coat hanger or as I did with a long random wooden skewer-attach a scouring pad, wet rag, or sponge to the end and stick it up in there to clean it out.
 I used a damp natural scouring pad and it worked fine, but as I said I just moved into my home 6 months ago and mine was not very dirty.
-Be careful if you do this method, I’ve seen tutorials using coat hangars that seem like they could easily scratch your glass if you aren’t careful.
+Be careful if you do this method with a metal coat hanger, I’ve seen tutorials with them that seem like they could easily scratch your glass if you aren’t careful.

-Next onto the interior of the glass-this is where they worst of the gunk is baked on.
+Next onto the interior of the oven door-this is where the worst of the gunk is baked on.
 But that’s okay because we have the best cleaner out there-baking soda!
 Sprinkle liberally across the glass.

 Use a wet scouring pad to create a paste and scrub the glass thoroughly-this takes a little elbow grease but I prefer that to stinky chemicals any day!
-If your oven glass is very dirty you can leave the paste on the door for twenty minutes to allow it time to work it’s magic!
+If your oven glass is very dirty you can leave the paste on the door for twenty minutes.
+This will allow it time to work it’s magic!

-Wipe the door clean with damp paper towels.
+Finally, wipe the door clean with damp paper towels.
+Voila!
+A clean oven door!

 See the difference??
-(I held the towel under it again to compare to the picture at the top of the post.)
+(I held the towel under it again to see the contrast with the picture at the top of the post.)

 You might also like these cleaning tips: